Ann Richards (actress)

-Shirley Ann Richards (13 December 1917 – 25 August 2006) was an Australian actress and author, who achieved notability in a series of 1930s Australian films for Ken G. Hall before moving to the United States, where she continued her career as a film actress, mainly as a Metro-Goldwyn-Mayer starlet.
+Shirley Ann Richards (13 December 1917 – 25 August 2006) was an Australian actress and author who achieved notability in a series of 1930s Australian films for Ken G. Hall before moving to the United States, where she continued her career as a film actress, mainly as a Metro-Goldwyn-Mayer starlet.
 Her best known performances were in It Isn't Done (1937), Dad and Dave Come to Town (1938), An American Romance (1944), and Sorry, Wrong Number (1948).
 In the 1930s, she was the only Australian actor under a long-term contract to a film studio, Cinesound Productions.
 She subsequently became a lecturer and poet.

 Life and career

 Early life

-She was born Shirley Ann Richards in Sydney, Australia, to an American father and New Zealand mother, and was raised in the suburb of Mosman and educated at Ascham School, Edgecliff.
+She was born Shirley Ann Richards in Sydney, Australia, to an American father (d.
+10 August 1928) and New Zealand mother, and was raised in the suburb of Mosman and educated at Ascham School, Edgecliff.

 Richards began acting on stage in amateur productions for the Sydney Players Club and worked as a receptionist at the photographic studio of Russell Roberts.